damomine/aleominer/README.md

 ### 2.3.4
 Decrease the CPU requirements, some ETH mining machine can run Damominer directly<br>
 Improve the 3060Ti, 3080 GPU performance and pcie 1x problems

+### 2.3.5
+Improve GPU performance by 5% <br>
+Added the parameter --mode to support eth mining machines.
+Configure the parameter 0 to mine with only GPU(no requirement for cpu, and the computing power of some GPU cards will be slightly lower), Configure the parameter 1 to mine with cpu+gpu, and the default parameter is 1 <br>
+Added the parameter --pool to support joining Aleox mining pool.